 - Diabetes-friendly: Quinoa is a whole grain, rich in fiber, antioxidants, vitamins, minerals, and proteins.
 They help in managing diabetes and preventing the complications of the disease.

 - Maintaining cardiovascular health: Quinoa helps maintain heart health and regulate blood pressure.
-Potassium present in quinoa is essential in maintaining a healthy heartbeat and lowering the blood pressure.
+Potassium present in quinoa is essential in maintaining a healthy heartbeat and lowering blood pressure.
 Vitamins in this grain are also needed for overall health.